Żarnowiec, Silesian Voivodeship: Medieval period

-Żarnowiec was granted town rights by King Kazimierz Wielki some time between the 1320s and 1340s.
-There are theories that it had been incorporated earlier, in the 1250s, by Prince Bolesław V the Chaste.
+Żarnowiec was granted town rights by King Casimir III the Great some time between the 1320s and 1340s.
+There are theories that it had been incorporated earlier, in the 1250s, by Duke Bolesław V the Chaste.
 The first local church of Saint Wojciech was built here between 999 and 1243.
 The parish church at Łany Wielkie now occupies this site.
-King Kazimierz Wielki contributed a lot to the development and prosperity of the town.
+King Casimir III the Great contributed a lot to the development and prosperity of the town.
 It was due to his initiative that a castle was built here, as well as a church.
-In 1355–56, Kazimierz Wielki imprisoned his wife Adelaide of Hesse at Żarnowiec Castle.
+In 1355–56, Casimir III the Great imprisoned his wife Adelaide of Hesse at Żarnowiec Castle.
 The king frequently visited the town.

 In the 14th century Żarnowiec emerged as a center of local administration.
 King Władysław Jagiełło also visited the town, confirming its privileges in 1396.

+Modern period

-At that time Żarnowiec was the seat of a county, located in Lesser Poland's Kraków Voivodeship.
+Żarnowiec was the seat of a county, located in the Kraków Voivodeship in the Lesser Poland Province.
 In the 16th century Żarnowiec was one of the most important urban centers of Lesser Poland, and the seat of a starosta.
 In 1570 it had 50 beer producers, and around 200 houses.

 But, like most towns of Lesser Poland, Żarnowiec was destroyed by the Swedes in the Deluge (1655 - 1660) related to its invasion of the area.
 The town population was decimated by the war.
 The great fire of 1697 destroyed what was left after the wars.
 In 1756 there were 129 houses at Żarnowiec, of which 78 were empty.
 In 1775, Żarnowiec castle burned.

-In 1795, the town was annexed by the Habsburg monarchy/Austrian Empire.
+In the Third Partition of Poland in 1795, the town was annexed by the Austrian Empire.
 The population did not start to grow until this period, due mostly to an increase in Jewish settlers from other parts of the empire.
 They made up more than 50% of town's population by the 1850s.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw.